How to Get Rid of Ringworm

 What is Ringworm?

 Ringworm isn't a worm at all.
-It's a fungal infection that is not only contagious, it is pretty embarrassing.
-There are many ways to catch it: touching someone who has the infection, touching your pets that might have carried it in from outside, or even brushing up against something that has been infested with the fungus.
-Jock itch and athlete's foot are also related forms of the infection.
-I have heard of people catching these infections by sharing showers and even toilets.
-You can even catch it from the spores mingling among dirty clothes in your hamper.
+It's a fungal infection that is not only contagious, but also pretty embarrassing.
+There are many ways to catch it; from people or pets that carry it, or even brushing up against something that has been infested with the fungus.
+Jock itch and athlete's foot are also related forms of the fungus.
+I have heard of people catching these infections by sharing showers, toilets, and even from dirty clothes in your hamper.

 I recently got a case of ringworm about the size of a dime on the inside of my thigh close to a joint.
 This was a problem because my job requires me to move for eight or more hours a day, and my clothes would rub off any treatment I applied to the infection.
 The following is a chronicle of my frustrating three-month journey of trying to cure this irritating rash.